great-expectations/great_expectations/docs/guides/connecting_to_your_data/database/bigquery.md

 Here is an example of loading data by specifying a SQL query.

 :::note
 Currently BigQuery does not allow for the creation of temporary tables as the result of a query.
-As a workaround, Great Expectations allows for a named permanent table to be used as a "temporary" table, with the name passed in as a `batch_spec_passthrough` parameter.
+As a workaround, Great Expectations allows you to pass in a string to use as a table name.
+It will then use this string to create a named permanent table as a "temporary" table, with the name passed in as a `batch_spec_passthrough` parameter.
+The table will be created in the location specified in the `connection_string` of your `execution_engine`.
 In the following example we are using a table named `ge_temp`.
 :::

 ```python file=../../../../tests/integration/docusaurus/connecting_to_your_data/database/bigquery_yaml_example.py#L54-L71